RyamAlmalki/ShopEasy/README.md

     <img width="1200" src="https://github.com/RyamAlmalki/ShopEasy/blob/master/class2.png?raw=true" alt="ShopEasy Class Diagram 2">
 </p>

-<p>In your app's entry point, we wrap everything in a `ProviderScope`.
-This establishes a central hub for state management, storing provider states and facilitating data sharing across your app.
-It ensures data consistency and accessibility throughout your app.</p>
+<p>In the app's entry point, I wrap everything in a `ProviderScope`.
+This establishes a central hub for state management, storing provider states and facilitating data sharing across the app.
+It ensures data consistency and accessibility throughout the app.</p>

 <p align="center">
     <img width="1200" src="https://github.com/RyamAlmalki/ShopEasy/blob/master/class3.png" alt="ShopEasy Class Diagram 3">
 </p>

 <h3 align="left">WidgetRef, ref.read, and watch</h3>
-<p>Within the build methods of your widgets, you use the `WidgetRef ref` parameter to access the `itemsProvider` and work with state management logic defined in `ItemsNotifier`.
-Specifically, you use `ref.read` to access the state and perform operations related to state management.
-Additionally, you use the `watch` method provided by hooks_riverpod to subscribe to changes in a provider's state.
+<p>Within the build methods of the widgets, I use the `WidgetRef ref` parameter to access the `itemsProvider` and work with state management logic defined in `ItemsNotifier`.
+Specifically, I use `ref.read` to access the state and perform operations related to state management.
+Additionally, I use the `watch` method provided by hooks_riverpod to subscribe to changes in a provider's state.
 This ensures efficient UI updates in response to state changes without unnecessary widget rebuilds.</p>

 <p align="center">
     <img width="1200" src="https://github.com/RyamAlmalki/ShopEasy/blob/master/class4.png" alt="ShopEasy Class Diagram 4">